goto-eof/europea-library-server/README.md

 - explore e-books by category;
 - explore e-books by tag;
 - explore e-books by file type;
+- explore e-books by language;
+- explore e-books by publisher;
 - view book information;
 - download e-books;
 - search by title, author, publisher, ISBN and published date;